Amazon Orders

 Related Metrics

-- Amazon Product Sales: Shows the total revenue from Amazon orders, providing monetary context for order counts.
+- Amazon Product Sales: Revenue from Amazon orders, providing monetary context for order counts.

 Example Use